-• Supporting the creation or enhancement of safe, convenient and legible pedestrian and cycle routes into and out of the town centre.
-These routes should avoid a proliferation of signage, be clutter-free and be designed to be inclusive for all sectors of Mansfield's community. • Introducing traffic calming measures, such as crossing points which are more pedestrian / cycle friendly, to reduce the dominance of vehicular traffic on the town centre ring road, whilst helping to improve the appearance of key gateways. • Improving pedestrian crossings on Quaker Way to help reconnect both sides of the inner ring road and reduce its physical impact. • Maximising opportunities to link into and enhance the district's green infrastructure network, and where appropriate open up the River Maun to create an attractive riverside walk. • Providing secure cycle stores within new developments, and on the edges of pedestrianised areas. • Physically restricting vehicular access to the pedestrianised areas of the town centre between normal shop opening hours, allowing only for emergency vehicles and special permit (green badge) holders, who shall park within special access areas. • Using developer contributions / LTP funding to fund the implementation of bus / taxi lanes which complement pedestrianised areas and routes, giving users easy access to shops and services, whilst reducing the amount of traffic within the town centre environment.
-Including dedicated areas for blue badge holders to park. • Locating new taxi ranks close to shops and providing well-lit,safe and sheltered waiting areas for users. • Locating new car parks, which should be designed and maintained to meet ParkMark® or similar safety standards, at the edge of the town centre where there is, or can be, easy access to the town centre for both pedestrians and mobility scheme users.
-Making mobility schemes and recharging points for electric cars available at all new multi-storey carparks. • Ensuring replacement spaces are provided if necessary, or other improvements to town centre accessibility are made, if existing town centre car parks are to be lost.
+Supporting the creation or enhancement of safe, convenient and legible pedestrian and cycle routes into and out of the town centre.
+These routes should avoid a proliferation of signage, be clutter-free and be designed to be inclusive for all sectors of Mansfield's community.
+Introducing treffe coloring resource curb to execute points with the resource pedestrian (such fields) to reduce the Introducing traffic calming measures, such as crossing points which are more pedestrian / cycle friendly, to reduce the dominance of vehicular traffic on the town centre ring road, whilst helping to improve the appearance of key gateways.
+Pedestrians and cyclists Improving pedestrian crossings on Quaker Way to help reconnect both sides of the inner ring road and reduce its physical impact.
+Maximising opportunities to link into and enhance the district's green infrastructure network, and where appropriate open up the River Maun to create an attractive riverside walk.
+Providing secure cycle stores within new developments, and on the edges of pedestrianised areas.
+Physically restricting vehicular access to the pedestrianised areas of the town centre between normal shop opening hours, allowing only for emergency vehicles and special permit (green badge) holders, who shall park within special access areas.
+Users of public transport Using developer contributions / LTP funding to fund the implementation of bus / taxi lanes which complement pedestrianised areas and routes, giving users easy access to shops and services, whilst reducing the amount of traffic within the town centre environment. and taxis, and blue badge holders Locating new taxi ranks close to shops and providing well-lit,safe and sheltered waiting areas for users.
+Private car users Locating new car parks, which should be designed and maintained to meet ParkMark® or similar safety standards, at the edge of the town centre where there is, or can be, easy access to the town centre for both pedestrians and mobility scheme users.
+Making mobility schemes and recharging points for electric cars available at all new multi-storey carparks.
+Ensuring replacement spaces are provided if necessary, or other improvements to town centre accessibility are made, if existing town centre car parks are to be lost.

-7.32 The council will develop a movement and parking strategy possibly as part of a town centre masterplan/ investment framework (see Policy RT2).
+7.32 The council will develop a movement and parking strategy possibly as part of a town centre masterplan/investment framework (see Policy RT2).
 Planning obligations will be secured from major developments to deliver appropriate elements of this strategy.